STRONG HEARTS | NATIVE HELP-LINE | NEED TO TALK? CALL 1-844-7NATIVE | click to escape

 MONTANA MISSING INDIGENOUS PERSONS TASK FORCE

-During the 2021 legislative session, Attorney General Austin Knudsen advocated for House Bill 98, which reauthorized the statewide missing Indigenous persons task force.
-Members include representatives from each of the state’s eight federally recognized tribes, a representative from the Attorney General’s Office, a representative from the Montana Department of Justice who has expertise in the subject of missing persons, and the Montana Highway Patrol.
-The U.S. Attorney General’s Office (Montana District), Indian Health Services, and the U.S. Missing and Murdered Indigenous Persons (MMIP) Coordinator for Montana are also represented on the Task Force.
+During the 2021 legislative session, Attorney General Austin Knudsen supported House Bill 98, which renewed the statewide missing Indigenous persons task force, including representatives from the state’s eight federally recognized tribes, the Montana Department of Justice, Montana Highway Patrol, U.S. Attorney General’s Office, Indian Health Services, and the U.S. Missing and Murdered Indigenous Persons (MMIP) Coordinator for Montana.

 Find out more